aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/directory_and_file/directory_and_file.md

 ### 3. Final Structure

-After all refactoring, the structure of applications should be:
+After all refactorings, the structure of applications should be:

 > app/
 >> phone-list/